-Building on the basics delivered by the 2020 GI WACAF webinar series, the new season aims at covering more specific topics of oil spill preparedness and response, including waste management, the use of dispersants, wildlife response and liability and compensation in case of an oil spill.
-As last year, each webinar is composed of two sessions: one in French and one in English.
-More information on this webinar series as well as the replays of previous sessions are available on the dedicated Project's website area.
+Building on the basics delivered by the 2020 GI WACAF webinar series, this new season addressed more specific topics of oil spill preparedness and response, including waste management, the use of dispersants in the marine environment, wildlife response and liability and compensation in case of an oil spill.
+As last year, each webinar was composed of two sessions: one in French and one in English.
+More information about the series as well as the replays of previous sessions are available in the "Videos and webinars" section of the GI WACAF website.